l6jin/Data-science-project-of-Recipes-and-Ratings/README.md

 ##### Alternative Hypothesis: Calories and rating_comment are not related.
 The high calories we saw in entries that has 'bad' rating_comment is not due to chance alone.

 We picked sample average of calories as our test statistics and significance level of 0.05.
 The resulting p-value is 0.12056 which is much larger than the significance level of 0.05.
-We failed to reject the null hypothesis and we conclude that the high average calories with "bad" rating comment is due to chance alone.
+We failed to reject the null hypothesis and we concluded that the high average calories with "bad" rating comment is due to chance alone.

 Our choice of null hypothesis is a good choice since it is a probability model that we can simulate under.